freaktechnik/.github/SECURITY.md

 Since this is a general file that will show up by default on my projects it's hard to give an absolute statement.
 In general only the most recent version is fully supported, but I may still take actions on older versions, if it seems appropriate.

+The exception are archived repositories.
+If the repository is archived, it is safe to assume that I no longer maintain the project.
+If it is distributed via a platform like NPM where you can mark things as deprecated and I haven't, please still let me know.

 ## Reporting a Vulnerability

 To report a vulnerability, please use one of these confidential channels: